nextauthjs/adapters/packages/typeorm-legacy/README.md

 ## Options

-This adapter supports MySQL, PostgreSQL, sqlite, as well as MsSQL.
+This adapter supports MySQL, PostgreSQL, SQLite, as well as MSSQL.
 Further configuration options are listed below.

+> If you're looking for MongoDB support, it's been pulled out into its own adapter [@next-auth/mongodb-adapter](https://next-auth.js.org/adapters/mongodb).

-### sqlite
+### SQLite

 With sqlite, you have the option of using a file on disk as the database, or using a temporary in-memory database.
 In the `database` field you can either pass in a valid file path to the on-disk database you want to use, or simply write `:memory:` for an in-memory database which will disappear whenever you restart the process.